fbpx

 Should You Take Isotretinoin for Mild Acne?

 Some cases of mild acne may be treated right away with this medication.
-You may discuss it with your dermatologist.
-Generally, it will require a low-dose or alternate-day dosing regimen.
+You may discuss this option with your dermatologist.
+In my practice, a low daily dose or alternate-day dosing regimen works well for patients with mild acne and in whom oral isotretinoin is not contraindicated.

 Does Isotretinoin Cause Cancer?